Can liver cancer be prevented?

 - You received a blood transfusion or organ transplant before July 1992 (when blood and organs started being screened for HCV)

 - You are infected with HIV

-A number of drugs can be used to treat chronic HBV.
-These drugs have been shown to reduce the number of viruses in the blood and lessen liver damage.
+A number of drugs are used to treat chronic HBV.
+These drugs reduce the number of viruses in the blood and lessen liver damage.
 Although they do not cure the disease, they lower the risk of cirrhosis and might lower the risk of liver cancer, as well.

 Limiting alcohol and tobacco use

-Drinking alcohol can lead to cirrhosis, which can lead to liver cancer.
+Drinking alcohol can lead to cirrhosis, which in turn, can lead to liver cancer.
 Not drinking alcohol or drinking only in moderation could help prevent liver cancer.

 Since smoking also increases the risk of liver cancer, not smoking will also prevent some of these cancers.
 If you smoke, quitting will help lower your risk of this cancer, as well as many other cancers and life-threatening diseases.

 Getting to and staying at a healthy weight

 Avoiding obesity might be another way to help protect against liver cancer.
 People who are obese are more likely to have fatty liver disease and diabetes, both of which have been linked to liver cancer.

 Limiting exposure to cancer-causing chemicals